 When teeth become broken or decayed, they can cause discomfort, affect your ability to chew and speak, and make you feel self-conscious.

-Dr. Benjamin Ahlbrecht of North Meridian Dental Excellence can place a dental crown to restore the proper form and function of your smile.
+Dr. Benjamin Ahlbrecht of Indianapolis can place a dental crown to restore the proper form and function of your smile.

 So why should you consider a crown?

 Not sure a crown is right for you?

 Our Team Can Help You Choose the Right Restorative Treatment

 We offer a range of restorative treatments at North Meridian Dental Excellence.
 Dr. Ahlbrecht can also use fillings, inlays, and onlays to restore decayed or damaged portions of your teeth.
 However, these solutions are typically only useful for minor cavities or trauma.